matwilso/matwilso.github.io/_posts/gpt-sim.md

 Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to create a "good-enough" general-purpose reality simulator using relatively dumb future prediction training.
 Maybe not super soon, but definitely sometime on our horizon.

-With a powerful enough "learned simulator" like this, we could generate RL environments with physical accuracy and generality light-years beyond what is possible with current simulators.
+With a powerful enough "learned simulator" like this, we could generate RL environments with physical accuracy and generality light-years beyond what is possible today.

-This data-driven simulation definitely seems the way to go, as opposed to hand-designed.
-We can unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
+We could unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works well enough across the entire range of tasks we care about.

 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.
 All in a package that is natural to interface with.

-We can “prompt” the model with a video sequence to match our specific robotics setup and task.
+We could “prompt” the model with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
-The model will automatically generate a virtual scene of our scenario that we can freely modify.
+The model would automatically generate a virtual scene of our scenario that we could freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling the articulated physics of e.g., a Rubik’s Cube.
 (With all the cubing videos on YouTube, we're especially well covered here lol)